PotatoSpudowski/Ribitter-web/README.md

   3. Rename config.ini.example to config.ini

-  4. Replace config.ini values with your keys from https://developer.twitter.com/en/apps and URL links to Elixr and MisMatch
+  4. Replace config.ini values with your keys from https://developer.twitter.com/en/apps and URL links to Elixr and MisMatch server

   5. Install requirements using `pip install -r requirements.txt`